 Different shuffleboard tables come with different shuffleboard wax speeds depending on the measurement of the table and the materials used in it.

 - The professional speed for an 18 to 22-foot shuffleboard table is 1.

-- The speed 2 will work well on 14 to 18 foot shuffleboard.
+- The speed 2 will work well on a 14 to 18-foot shuffleboard table.